Loading…

 Learning Objectives

-Analyze the recent transformations in Indonesian clinical research regulations and their impact on the country's research environment; Evaluate the opportunities and challenges for global pharmaceutical companies conducting clinical research in Indonesia under the new regulatory framework.
+Discuss the recent transformations in Indonesian clinical research regulations and their impact on the country's research environment; Recognize the opportunities and challenges for global pharmaceutical companies conducting clinical research in Indonesia under the new regulatory framework.

 Chair